Tensor decomposition to Compress Convolutional Layers in Deep Learning: Adapt CP-decomposition to Approximately Compress Convolutional Layer

 \subsection{Backward Propagation of CPAC-Conv Layer}

-From the previous section, we have derived the tensor expression of CPAC-Conv layer shown as equation (\ref{4-2-3}).
-Considering the simplest structure of a CNN model with CPAC-Conv layer (CPAC-CNN) used for classification as an example, the CPAC-CNN has one CPAC-Conv layer, and this layer is followed by one FC layer.
-So the output of the model could be expressed as equation (\ref{4-3-1}).
+the previous section, we have derived the tensor expression of CPAC-Conv layer.
+Considering the simplest structure of a CNN model with CPAC-Conv layers ({named after CPAC-CNN for short}) as an example, the CPAC-CNN has one CPAC-Conv layer, and this layer is followed by one FC layer.
+So the output of the model can be expressed as equation (\ref{4-3-1}).